B2Gold (NYSEAMERICAN:BTG) Stock Rating Lowered by StockNews.com

-StockNews.com downgraded shares of B2Gold (NYSEAMERICAN:BTG – Get Rating) (TSE:BTO) from a strong-buy rating to a buy rating in a research note released on Saturday.
+StockNews.com lowered shares of B2Gold (NYSEAMERICAN:BTG – Get Rating) (TSE:BTO) from a strong-buy rating to a buy rating in a research note published on Tuesday morning.

-Several other analysts also recently issued reports on BTG.
-National Bank Financial increased their price target on B2Gold from C$7.25 to C$7.75 in a report on Friday, May 12th.
-Scotiabank lifted their price target on B2Gold from C$7.50 to C$8.00 in a research note on Wednesday, April 12th.
-Royal Bank of Canada reiterated a sector perform rating and issued a $4.25 price target on shares of B2Gold in a research note on Wednesday, March 8th.
+Several other equities research analysts have also commented on BTG.
 TheStreet raised shares of B2Gold from a c+ rating to a b- rating in a report on Friday, March 31st.
-Finally, BMO Capital Markets assumed coverage on shares of B2Gold in a report on Thursday, April 20th.
+BMO Capital Markets assumed coverage on B2Gold in a report on Thursday, April 20th.
 They issued an outperform rating on the stock.
-Two equities research analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company currently has a consensus rating of Moderate Buy and an average price target of $6.46.
+Royal Bank of Canada reiterated a sector perform rating and set a $4.25 price target on shares of B2Gold in a research report on Wednesday, March 8th.
+National Bank Financial lifted their target price on B2Gold from C$7.25 to C$7.75 in a research report on Friday, May 12th.
+Finally, Scotiabank boosted their target price on B2Gold from C$7.50 to C$8.00 in a research note on Wednesday, April 12th.
+Two analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
+According to data from MarketBeat, B2Gold currently has a consensus rating of Moderate Buy and an average price target of $6.46.

-The company also recently announced a quarterly dividend, which will be paid on Tuesday, June 27th.
-Investors of record on Friday, June 16th will be issued a dividend of $0.04 per share.
-The ex-dividend date is Thursday, June 15th.
-This represents a $0.16 annualized dividend and a yield of 4.32%.
-B2Gold’s payout ratio is 64.00%.
+The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, June 27th.
+Shareholders of record on Friday, June 16th will be paid a $0.04 dividend.
+The ex-dividend date of this dividend is Thursday, June 15th.
+This represents a $0.16 annualized dividend and a yield of 4.48%.
+B2Gold’s dividend payout ratio is presently 64.00%.

 B2Gold Corp. is an exploration company, which engages in the acquisition and development of mineral properties.
 It operates through the following segments: Fekola Mine, Otjikoto Mine, Masbate Mine, Libertad Mine, and Limon Mine.
 The company was founded by Mark Anthony Corra, Thomas A. Garagan, Clive Thomas Johnson and Roger Thomas Richer on November 30, 2006 and is headquartered in Vancouver, Canada.